bchoi13/CyberProjects/Azure SIEM Setup Tutorial/SIEM_Setup.md

   While the VM deployment is in progress, let's add a Log analytics Workspace in Azure.
 Search for this similarly to how we found the VM page.
   * We are adding this tool in order to review any event logs from the VM as well as build custom logs that include geographical traits which can help pinpoint the source of attacks. *

-1. Create Log analytics workspace.
-Below are my inputs for the Basic tab:
+1. Create Log Analytics Workspace.
+Below are my inputs for the **Basic** tab:

        Resource group: Machine1_group
        Name: Machine1Logs